• Menu

 The Pantheon

-Located in the heart of the historic center of Rome, the Pantheon is the best preserved ancient monument in the Italian capital.
+Located in the heart of Rome’s historic center, the Pantheon is the best-preserved ancient monument in the Italian capital.

-While a first version of the building was built in 27 AD, Emperor Hadrian had the Pantheon completely rebuilt between 118 and 125 AD following a fire.
-This 2nd version of the temple has stood the test of time and remains incredibly well-preserved today.
+Although the original structure was built in 27 BC, Emperor Hadrian completely rebuilt the Pantheon between 118 and 125 AD after a devastating fire.
+It is this 2nd version that has stood the test of time, reaching us almost entirely intact today.

-At the beginning of the 7th century, the Pantheon was consecrated as a Christian church.
-From the Renaissance, it became a burial place for emblematic characters like the painter Raphael or King Victor-Emmanuel II.
+In the early 7th century, the Pantheon was consecrated as a Christian church.
+During the Renaissance, it became a burial site for notable figures, including the painter Raphael and King Victor Emmanuel II.

 💡 Practical information 💡